Asylum procedure

 Appeal procedure

 You can lodge appeals against decisions by the BFA with the Federal Administrative Court, whose independent judges will decide on the appeal.
-If an appeal is lodged, legal advisers are available to support or represent the applicant (although they are not required to be represented by a lawyer).
+If an appeal is lodged, a legal advisor must generally be provided free of charge.
+They will act in a supportive or representative capacity (no obligation to hire a lawyer).
 Applicants can also arrange to be represented by a lawyer at their own expense.

 Effect of an appeal